On the iterated estimation of dynamic discrete choice games: Results for -MD estimation

-The second corollary of Theorem \ref{thm:MD_main} is that the $K$-PML estimator is \textit{usually} not asymptotically efficient, and can be feasibly improved upon.
-In particular, under the assumptions of Theorem \ref{thm:MD_main}, the optimal $1$-MD estimator (i.e.\ with $\hat{P}_{0}$ asymptotically equivalent to $\hat{P}$ and $ W_{1}=W_{1}^{\ast }$) is more or equally asymptotically efficient than the $K$-PML estimator.\footnote{One special case in which the $K$-PML estimator is as asymptotically efficient as the optimal $1$-MD estimator is when both: (a) the zero Jacobian property holds (i.e.\ $\Psi_P = {\bf 0}_{dP \times dP}$) and (b) Step 1 of the estimation procedure does not include a preliminary estimator of $g^*$ (i.e.\ $\theta^* = \alpha^*$).
-It is worthwhile to point out that (a) or (b) taken in isolation would not be sufficient to imply that the $K$-PML estimator is as asymptotically efficient as the optimal $1$-MD estimator.}
+The second corollary of Theorem \ref{thm:MD_main} is that the $K$-PML estimator is \textit{usually} not efficient, and can be feasibly improved upon.
+In particular, under the assumptions of Theorem \ref{thm:MD_main}, the optimal $1$-MD estimator (i.e.\ with $\hat{P}_{0}$ asymptotically equivalent to $\hat{P}$ and $ W_{1}=W_{1}^{\ast }$) is more or equally efficient than the $K$-PML estimator.\footnote{One special case in which the $K$-PML estimator is as efficient as the optimal $1$-MD estimator is when both: (a) the zero Jacobian property holds (i.e.\ $\Psi_P = {\bf 0}_{dP \times dP}$) and (b) Step 1 of the estimation procedure does not include a preliminary estimator of $g^*$ (i.e.\ $\theta^* = \alpha^*$).
+It is worthwhile to point out that (a) or (b) taken in isolation would not be sufficient to imply that the $K$-PML estimator is as efficient as the optimal $1$-MD estimator.}

-The results up to this point show that the optimal $1$-MD estimator is asymptotically efficient among all $K$-MD estimators.
-Given these findings, one might wonder whether the optimal $1$-MD estimator is asymptotically efficient.
+The results up to this point show that the optimal $1$-MD estimator is efficient among all $K$-MD estimators.
+Given these findings, one might wonder whether the optimal $1$-MD estimator is efficient.
 Section \ref{sec:MLE} in the appendix compares the asymptotic distribution of the optimal $1$-MD estimator with that of the MLE of $\alpha^*$.
-Under appropriate conditions, we show that these two asymptotic distributions coincide, and so the optimal $1$-MD estimator is indeed asymptotically efficient.
+Under appropriate conditions, we show that these two asymptotic distributions coincide, and so the optimal $1$-MD estimator is indeed efficient among all regular estimators.

 We illustrate the results of this section by revising the example of Section \ref{sec:example} with the parameter values considered in Section \ref{sec:ML}.
 The asymptotic variance of $\hat{\alpha}_{K-MD}=(\hat{\lambda}_{RN,K-MD},\hat{ \lambda}_{EC,K-MD})$ is given by